braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_data_retention.md

 > This article covers the new Braze message data availability policy for campaign interaction data as well as the early access release of a feature related thereto. <br><br> Data stored in Braze is retained and usable for segmentation, personalization, and targeting for the lifetime of the Customer’s account.
 This means data such as user profile attributes, custom attributes, custom events, and purchases are stored indefinitely for active users unless removed by the Customer, for the duration of the contract.

-The Braze Product team is releasing a feature that allows you to move interaction data between real-time and long-term storage.
+Braze is releasing a feature that allows you to move interaction data between real-time and long-term storage.
 This enables access to interaction data for retargeting the moment customers need it.

 “Interaction data” refers to how a user interacts with a campaign it has received (for example, when a user opens campaign A or a user receives variant A).
 The main use case for interaction data is [retargeting]({{site.baseurl}}/user_guide/engagement_tools/campaigns/ideas_and_strategies/retargeting_campaigns/) users via filters based on messages they’ve received, such as “Filter by users who last received campaign A after a specific date.”